Sunshine Coast Chiropractic & Physiotherapy - Open 6 Days A Week

 What causes shoulder pain?

-Shoulder pain rarely has one obvious cause.
+Shoulder pain rarely has a single, obvious cause - and that's what makes it so frustrating to self-manage.
 The shoulder complex involves the glenohumeral joint, the acromioclavicular (AC) joint, the rotator cuff tendons, the subacromial bursa, the scapula, and the cervical and thoracic spine.
-Pain can come from any of these, or from a combination of them working against each other.
+Pain in the shoulder area can come from any of these, or from a combination.

 Common causes include rotator cuff strains and tears (the supraspinatus tendon is most often involved), shoulder impingement (where tendons are compressed in the subacromial space), frozen shoulder (adhesive capsulitis, with progressive stiffening and severe pain), AC joint injury or arthritis, bursitis, labral tears, and referred pain from the cervical spine or brachial plexus.

-Getting the diagnosis right matters.
-A rotator cuff tear, impingement and frozen shoulder all cause shoulder pain but need different treatment.
-A thorough assessment - with digital X-ray when it's warranted - is where we start.
+Getting the diagnosis right matters here.
+A rotator cuff tear, impingement and frozen shoulder all cause shoulder pain but need different treatment approaches.
+A thorough assessment - combined with digital X-ray when indicated - is the starting point at Absolute Health.

 Book online Call (07) 5478 2333